menu

 Overview

 Walworth is a tiny town located in the state of New York.
 With a population of 917 people and just one neighborhood, Walworth is the 777th largest community in New York.
-Walworth has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Walworth was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce